GeorgiLukanov87/spearfishing_app/README.md

 We respect each other.
 So we expect you do the same!
 Here we are all brothers in our passion and love - Spearfishing and Diving!
 Here you can find a good resources, stories and much more.
 And also share your own.
 We organize a few Tournaments for free every year!
-If you want join ?
 </h3>